Viv921/Viv921/README.md

 ## About Me

-I'm just another python dev interesting in AI.
+I'm just another python dev interested in AI.

 <!-- Animated GIF for a bit of fun -->
 <div align="center">